University of North Texas: Honors College

-The Honors College offers academic enrichments, including honors seminars and exclusive classes only for high-achieving undergraduates.
-There is no age limit.
-Its classes can either supplement or substitute core coursework.
+The Honors College offers academic enrichments, including honors seminars and exclusive classes for high-achieving undergraduates.
 Its objective is to challenge exceptional students at higher levels and to promote leadership.
 The college is an autonomous collegiate unit on equal footing with the other collegiate units.
-Academically, it offers no degrees; but its courses are integrated with the baccalaureate programs of the other ten constituent colleges and the journalism school.
+Academically, it offers no degrees, but its courses are integrated with the baccalaureate programs of the other ten constituent colleges and the journalism school.
 Graduates are awarded a special medallion.
-The college offers many perks, including scholarships, exchange programs, and exclusive housing—Honors Hall.